 If you've ever heard about the gaps diet or leaky gut syndrome, then you've heard about the wonders of bone broth.
-Made correctly it's like collagen in a jar..pure jello and not something that looks appetizing.. actually, I dare to say that it's pretty close to impossible to take a flattering picture of cold bone broth..
+Made correctly it's like collagen in a jar..pure jello and not something that looks particularly appetizing..
+Actually, I dare to say that it's pretty close to impossible to take a flattering picture of cold bone broth..
 None the less, the benefits are MANY!

 Bone broth is often used in many cultures, especially in Asia for supporting the digestive system and for boosting the immune system.
 It helps joint and muscle pain and heals that leaky gut while also reducing inflammation in the body and supporting healthy skin bones and nails..
 Gotta love the benefits of that collagen..